SysVisionz/svz-date/README.md

 * **valid**
 **Read Only**
-**Type: Boolean**
+**Type: SVZDate | null**
-If the current string or number supplied is a valid date or not.
+If the current string or number supplied is a valid date, this simply returns the SVZDate, if not it returns null.

 * **fromToday**
 **Read Only**